TorchLean

 • A recompute and compare certificate says Lean can independently check a claimed bound artifact.

-• A structural certificate says Lean can verify shape/consistency conditions and keep the trust boundary explicit.
+• A structural certificate says Lean can verify shape and consistency conditions for an artifact.

 Some external workflows export "leaf artifacts" that are meaningful only relative to the verifier's internal semantics, for example a branch-and-bound leaf condition that says a subdomain may be pruned because a lower bound exceeds a threshold.

 Lean can still parse these artifacts and check their declared structure.
-However, if the artifact does not include the computation that produced the bounds, then treating the artifact as sound necessarily leaves an explicit oracle or trust boundary in place.
+If the artifact does not include the computation that produced the bounds, the claim should record the external producer hypothesis for those bounds.

 The α,β-CROWN leaf checker handles that boundary and is exposed through lake exe verify -- abcrown-leaf.